QubitProducts/OpenTag/readme.md

 	}).run();
 ```

-If you test this code in browser, in console, there will be detailed logging information.
+If you test this code in a browser, in console, there will be detailed logging information.
 To review the logs and display finest details, simply run:

 ```javascript
 	aTag.log.rePrint(5);